Hank Williams III: Recordings for Curb Records (1996–2010)

 In 2006, after resolving a contractual dispute with Curb Records, Williams released Straight to Hell on Curb's rock imprint, Bruc.
 Battles with Walmart delayed the appearance of this album, which was released on February 28, 2006, as a two-disc set in two formats: a censored version (for Wal-Mart), and an uncensored version that was the first major-label country album ever to bear a parental advisory warning.
 Straight to Hell was also the first release through Curb's Bruc Records imprint.
 However, the uncensored version was released through Bruc, and the clean version was released through Curb.
 One of the songs, "Pills I Took", was written by a little-known Wisconsin group called Those Poor Bastards, who originally released the song on their 2004 CD Country Bullshit.

 Williams released Assjack's self-titled debut album on August 4, 2009, through Curb.

 His next album, Rebel Within, was released in May 2010, and was his last album with Curb Records.
 It charted at number 20 in Billboard magazine.

 Between 2012 and 2017, Curb would release a series of unauthorized compilations of Williams' music.
-On April 17, 2012, Curb released a Williams album titled Long Gone Daddy, marking the second album the company has released under his name since his departure.
-In April 2014, Curb Records released a new album under Hank Williams III's name titled Ramblin' Man.
+In 2012, Curb released a Williams album titled Long Gone Daddy, marking the second album the company has released under his name since his departure.
+In 2014, Curb Records released a new album under Hank Williams III's name titled Ramblin' Man.
 The album contains previously unreleased material that Williams recorded while on their label.
-The following year, Curb released another Williams album of previously unreleased songs titled Take As Needed for Pain.
+The following year, Curb released another Williams album of previously unreleased songs titled Take as Needed for Pain.
 The album is mostly a rock album but the single released was a country song titled "Ruby Get Back to the Hills".
-On August 18, 2017, Curb released a Greatest Hits album featuring select tracks from Williams' first four albums, mostly from Straight to Hell.
+In 2017, Curb released a Greatest Hits album featuring select tracks from Williams' first four albums, mostly from Straight to Hell.